Bheith ar foluain go deo…

 Cassius got up the nerve to ask, “How far will we be running today, sir?”

-The squadron leader frowned and belted at him, “Until I say stop, recruit!”
+The squadron leader frowned and belted, “Until I say stop, recruit!”

-They started with just a few miles, but just as Cassius expected them to stop to rest, they kept going onward faster than before.
+They started with a few miles, but just as Cassius expected them to stop to rest, they kept going onward faster than before.
 Cassius was pretty fit while alive, but he was starting to tire quickly.
 He felt like there was a boulder on his chest.
-His discomfort was so great that he could no longer enjoy the scenery; he started to fall toward the back of their little pack and grew annoyed with himself with a hardy grunt.
+His discomfort was so great that he could no longer enjoy the scenery; he fell toward the back of their little pack and grew annoyed with himself with a hardy grunt.

-“You will get used to it.”
-The trainee named Daisuke said to him.
-Compared to the rest of them, he was a rather short man with the remnants of black hair before it was shaved away from his scalp.
+“You will get used to it,” the trainee named Daisuke said to him.
+Compared to the rest of them, he was a rather short man with red-orange wings and the remnants of black hair before it was shaved away from his scalp.
 “This is to build up your endurance.
 It prepares us for combat training, and that’s far worse than this.
 Your soul must be able to take the beating.”

 “How much farther must we go?”